 The 10 000 sqm of pristine natural environment along the banks of the Hout Bay river, provides for a rich learning canvas for subjects like Biology, Environmental Management and Science.
-Students will apply their subjects experientially in these surrounds by analysing soil, weather and aspects of the Hout Bay river.
+Students apply their subjects experimentally in these surrounds by analysing soil, weather and aspects of the Hout Bay river.
 Outdoor classrooms fashioned out of natural rocks and indigenous wood have been designed to facilitate this learning.

 The entire area has been landscaped with indigenous plants and the grounds are imbued with the captivating aromas of almond, lemon and fig trees.